Orange, New Jersey: Local government

 Orange is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council form of municipal government.
 The city is one of 71 (of the 564) municipalities statewide that use this form of government.
 The governing body is comprised of the directly elected mayor and the seven-member City Council.
 There are four ward representatives on the city council and three at-large representatives.
-Councilmembers are elected to serve four-year terms of office in non-partisan elections on a staggered basis with the three at-large seats and the mayor up for election together and the four ward seats up together on an alternating cycle in even-numbered years as part of the May municipal election.
+Councilmembers are elected to serve four-year terms of office in non-partisan elections on a staggered basis with the three at-large seats and the mayor up for election together and two years later the four ward seats up at the same time in an alternating cycle in even-numbered years as part of the May municipal election.

 As of 2025, the Mayor of Orange is Dwayne D. Warren, whose term of office ends June 30, 2024.
-Members of the City Council are Council President Kerry J. Coley (East Ward, 2026), Council Vice President Tency A. Eason (North Ward, 2026), Quantavia L. Hilbert (West Ward, 2026), Weldon M. Montague III (At-Large, 2024), Clifford Ross (At-Large, 2024), Jamie Summers-Johnson (South Ward, 2022) and Adrienne Wooten (At-Large, 2024).
+Members of the City Council are Council President Adrienne Wooten (at-large, 2028), Council Vice President Tency A. Eason (North Ward, 2026), Kerry J. Coley (East Ward, 2026), Quantavia L. Hilbert (West Ward, 2026), Weldon M. Montague III (at-large, 2028), Clifford Ross (at-large, 2029) and Jamie Summers-Johnson (South Ward, 2026).

 Federal, state and county representation

 The City of Orange Township is in the 10th Congressional District and New Jersey's 34th state legislative district.
-Until the 2011 reapportionment following the 2010 Census, Orange had been in the 27th state legislative district.